 “I-I,” he said, trying to come up with a sentence that wasn’t there.
 He was cornered.
 There was no way out.
 And her eyes….
 Now he was able to see her eyes.

+They were black.
+Completely black.
+Where everyone was supposed to have the white, distinguishable sclera, this girl had nothing but a vast darkness that made Jonathan shiver even more than the rain ever could.
 He closed his eyes, hoping that by the time he opened them everything was going to change.
-When he opened them, Jonathan saw the same blackness.
+When he opened them, Jonathan saw the same black intensity.
 He then looked at his watch.
 4:20, it was.
 “What the fuc-” he tried to say, noticing how time had stopped.

 The girl with the blue umbrella put a piece of paper in the pocket of his pants.